Sourdough and the human gut microbiome:

 So how did this relate to naturally leavened bread?

-By 28 I had avoided eating bread or wheat for almost 3 years when I went back to my home in Southwest France.
+By the age of 27 I had avoided eating bread or wheat for almost 4 years when I went back to my home in Southwest France.
 I walked past the bakery I had grownup baking in, smelt the freshly baked bread and caved in.
 I bought a warm miche, took it home, and despite knowing I would be ill for days, I cut huge chunks of it off and I ate almost the entire loaf in one sitting.
 It was comical really.
 In less then 20 minutes I’d eaten almost my bodyweight in bread and cold salted French butter but it was, I decided, worth being ill for.

 I was not ill though.
 To my complete surprise I was fine.
 I reckon doubled Herve’s (the baker’s) profit that August.
 I returned to the UK, ate bread, and was promptly ill.
 I was shocked.

 WHY COULD I SOURDOUGH?